larryzodiac/Advanced-JavaScript/Lectures/L3-03.10.18/README.md

 console.log(hypotenuse(4,5));
 ```

-We can refractor by assigning our functions(anonymous) to variables:
+We can refractor by assigning our functions(as anonymous) to variables:

 ```
 const hypotenuseRefractored = (a,b) => {